Cold Weather Sleeping Bags

 Be sure that it runs the full length of the zipper.

-This bag will be too warm for most camping trips, but if you are camping in extremely cold conditions, this might be the bag for you.
+If you are camping in extremely cold conditions, this might be the bag for you.

 These are heavy, but they are warm!